Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Coeliades

 There are 19 species in the Afrotropical region, eight species have been recorded in Uganda and three in Semuliki: Coeliades forestan, C. chalybe and C. libeon.
-Two uncommon species found in the Ituri Forest of the DRC and east of Semuliki in Uganda within the Mpanga Forest (C. bixana) and Entebbe (C. hanno) are probably present in Semuliki.
+Two uncommon species recorded in the Ituri Forest of the DRC and also recorded east of Semuliki in Uganda within the Mpanga Forest (C. bixana) and Entebbe (C. hanno), are probably present in Semuliki.

 Coeliades libeon (upper and underside, sexes similar)